Seb-GRAF/Seb-GRAF/README.md

   </br>
   Coding nice UIs is what I love.
 I started self learning in 2021 and it now has become one of the things I enjoy doing the most!
    </br>
-  I mostly do frontend work, but I also like explorind backend and design for fun.</br>
+  I mostly do frontend work, but I also like toying around with everything from design to backend.</br>
   </br>
   Learning is fun, so might as well do it as much as possible!
   </br>